 Bow River Lodge Redevelopment “This is Home”

-Phase 1: Minor deficiency work continues; if all goes as well as possible the schedule indicates:
+Phase 1: Deficiency work is underway.
+If all goes as well as possible The perceived schedule indicates:

-o Handover from the Contractor to Alberta Seniors and Housing in late Q3 2017.
+o Handover from the Contractor to Alberta Seniors and Housing in Q3 2017.

-o Handover from Alberta Seniors and Housing to BVRH shortly afterwards.
+o Handover from Alberta Seniors and Housing to BVRH shortly in Q3 2017.

 o Commissioning period of 6 to 8 weeks.

-Phase 2: Substantial planning is expected to commence shortly.
+Phase 2: Substantial planning will commence shortly following the recent announcement of project approval.
 Construction on this phase cannot start until Phase 1 is fully operational.